-(CNN) — Money can't buy me love, but a well-written Airbnb post could win you a night with Grammy-winning producer Mark Ronson at London's legendary Abbey Road Studios.
+(CNN) — Money can't buy me love, but a well-written Airbnb post could win you a night with Grammy-winning producer Mark Ronson at Abbey Road Studios in London.

 Yes, that's the Abbey Road, where The Beatles recorded from 1962 to 1970, where artists from Pink Floyd to Adele have recorded and where the soundtracks for "Star Wars" and "Lord of the Rings" were laid down.